SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 }
 ```

-#### 1.2.4.2 ConfigureCloudFoundryService()
+#### 1.2.4.2 ConfigureCloudFoundryService(s)

-As an alternative to using `CloudFoundryServicesOptions` to access Cloud Foundry service data you can use `ConfigureCloudFoundryService()`.
-To use it you must supply your own Option POCO which represents a Cloud Foundry service binding and then use the `ConfigureCloudFoundryService<TOption>()` to bind the data from `VCAP_SERVICES` to it.
-There are multiple ways to use `ConfigureCloudFoundryService()`:
+As an alternative to using `CloudFoundryServicesOptions` to access Cloud Foundry service data you can also use `ConfigureCloudFoundryService<TOption>()` or `ConfigureCloudFoundryServices<TOption>()` to easily gain access to service data.

+These methods allow you to define an Option class which represents a particular type of Cloud Foundry service binding and then use either method to select that data from `VCAP_SERVICES` and bind the data to it.

-First you need to define a Options class that derives from `AbstractServiceOptions`.
-The example below illustrates how to do this for a MySql service binding.
+To do this, you first need to create a Options class that derives from `AbstractServiceOptions`.
+That class must match the data provided in `VCAP_SERVICES`.

+Here is an example that illustrates how to do this for a MySql service binding on PCF:

 ```csharp
 using Steeltoe.Extensions.Configuration.CloudFoundry;